Quasi-isometric modification of Gromov-Hausdorff distance: Introduction

 We show that Gromov–Hausdorff convergence implies quasi-isometric convergence, and that quasi-isometric convergence implies pointed Gromov–Hausdorff convergence, i.e.,

-Precise formulations are provided in Corollary \ref{cor:GH-->QI} and Proposition \ref{prop:QI-->PGH}.
-Consequently, we show that several important properties are preserved under limits with respect to the quasi‑isometric distance.
-These include separability, properness, the intrinsic metric property, and several others; see Corollary \ref{cor:QI-inherited-properties}.
+Precise formulations are provided in Corollary~\ref{cor:GH-->QI} and Proposition~\ref{prop:QI-->PGH}.
+Consequently, we show that several important properties are preserved under limits with respect to the quasi-isometric distance.
+These include separability, properness, the intrinsic metric property, and several others; see Corollary~\ref{cor:QI-inherited-properties}.